Environment Variables

 $env:TEAMS = $env:TEAMS + "finance"

-Set-Item -path env:TEAMS -value ($env:TEAMS + "finance")
+Set-Item -path env:TEAMS -value ($env:TEAMS + 'finance')

-Note the use of parentheses above.
+Note the use of parentheses.

 SET command (PowerShell function)